SerVB/hyperskill-projects/web-crawler/web-crawler.md

 - The number of threads-workers.
 - Two checkable restrictions:
     - Maximum crawling depth: if enabled, workers won't go too deep in the Internet.
-    - Time limit: if enabled, workers won't add task after the given time.
+    - Time limit: if enabled, workers won't add tasks after the given time.
 - A `JToggleButton` Run/Stop to toggle crawling process (the button should deactivate automatically if a restriction becomes valid or there is no task in the task queue).
 - Metrics like elapsed time and parsed page count.